How Is Lung Cancer Diagnosed?

 Screening for Lung Cancer

 Screening is looking for cancer before you have any symptoms, which can help find cancer at an early stage when it may be easier to treat.
 Screening may provide new hope for early detection and treatment of lung cancer.
-Learn more about lung cancer screening.
+Learn more about lung cancer screening and take our quiz to see if you are eligible for screening.

 Ask your doctor if your lung cancer tumor should be tested for certain DNA changes.
 These tests—sometimes referred to as molecular, biomarker or genomic testing—look for changes (mutations) in the tumor's DNA and evaluate levels of specific proteins present in the tumor.
 When doctors have this information, they may suggest treatment that targets the mutation in the cells.
 Learn more about tumor testing.